JKWA/funx/README.md

 ### Operators

-Monex provides operators that offer a more concise syntax for working with monads:
+Monex includes operators that provide a more concise syntax for working with monads:

 - **`~>/2`**: Functor map.
-Applies a function to the value in a monad to transform the value within the monad's context.
+Applies a function to the value in a monad, transforming the value within the monadic context.
 - **`~>>/2`**: Monad bind.
 Chains computations, passing the result of one monad to a function that returns another monad of the same type.
 - **`<<~/2`**: Applicative apply.
 Applies a function wrapped in a monad to a value in another monad of the same type.

-*Operators make code more compact, but they come with a trade-off in readability compared to Elixir’s standard pipe syntax.*
+*Operators make code more compact, but they may impact readability compared to Elixir’s standard pipe syntax.*

 ### Constructors